wilmeryan/pneumo/README.md

 4. wandb
 5. torch lightning

+## Project Choices
+1. Originally want to use local GPU for better code structure + quality This meant had to resize from (1024, 1024) to (256, 256) for faster training
+2.

 ## Considerations
 1. dev time + training time
 2. Resource constraint with only a local 2080 super (8gb)